-- academic/professional credentials required of present and future faculty teaching courses in the program - academic/professional credentials required of faculty acting as research/clinical/exhibition supervisors in the program - the requirement to have on file evidence supplied directly to the organization by the granting agency of the highest academic credential and any required professional credentials claimed by faculty members - the regular review of faculty performance, including student evaluation of teaching and supervision - the means for ensuring the currency of faculty knowledge in the field - faculty teaching and supervision loads - faculty availability to students - the professional development of faculty including the promotion of curricular and instructional innovation as well as technological skills, where appropriate
+- Academic/professional credentials required of present and future faculty teaching courses in the program - Academic/professional credentials required of faculty acting as research/clinical/exhibition supervisors in the program - The requirement to have on file evidence supplied directly to the organization by the granting agency of the highest academic credential and any required professional credentials claimed by faculty members - The regular review of faculty performance, including student evaluation of teaching and supervision - The means for ensuring the currency of faculty knowledge in the field. - Faculty teaching and supervision loads

+- Faculty's availability to students - The professional development of faculty including the promotion of curricular and instructional innovation as well as technological skills, where appropriate.